BMCARDONA/deep_work_tracker/README.md

 pip install pandas matplotlib seaborn
 ```

-2. Duplicate the `MONTH_YEAR` directory, making sure to replace MONTH_YEAR with the appropriate month and year for which you want to track your deep work hours.
+2. Duplicate the `MONTH_YEAR` directory, making sure to replace MONTH and YEAR with the appropriate month and year for which you want to track your deep work hours.

 3. Edit the `table.csv` file located in your `MONTH_YEAR` directory.
 For clarification purposes, we will use the default `table.csv` file in the `MONTH_YEAR` directory: